Spiced Tea Bread Recipe

 4) Scrape the firm, sticky dough evenly into your prepared loaf tin, drop the filled tin on the counter a few times to bash out any air bubbles, and put it in the oven to bake for an hour.

-5) Cool on a wire rack, and enjoy sliced up and still slightly warm- and of course, don't forget that complementing cup of tea to drink alongside it.
+5) Cool on a wire rack, and enjoy sliced up and still slightly warm.
+And, of course, don't forget that cup of tea to drink alongside it.

-Possibly originally adapted from a Nigella Lawson recipe- I can't remember.
+This was possibly originally adapted from a Nigella Lawson recipe.
 I think the original recipe had bicarbonate of soda and plain flour instead of self-raising flour and baking powder, and no spices.
-I secretly think my take is better.
+I'm not a massive fan of the taste of bicarbonate of soda, and my recipe has a lighter rather than denser crumb because of the doubled-up raising agents.

 Comments